 - Tracking the implementation, enforcement, and adherence to health and social policies

-- To explore the measurement of health and well-being, both conceptually and empirically;
+- Measuring health and well-being, both empirically and conceptually

 - Analyzing how environment and experience shape social patterns in health and well-being